zhinst/zhinst-toolkit/examples/nodetree.md

 ### Wait for state change

-Sometimes it is necessary to hold the programm until a node has a specific value.
+Sometimes it is necessary to hold the  until a node has a specific value.
 One common example is that for some operations the device resets a node value to signal that a measurement is complete.